Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 **Install Microsoft Visual Studio Code**

-If you don't already have Microsoft Visual Studio Code installed, then add the repository and install it.
+If you don't already have Microsoft Visual Studio Code installed, then add the repository and install it for 22.04, or install the snap for 24.04.
 <br>
 <br>